-Fig. 4 Bonding MN, QoS scenario, TCP sequence number and Average throughput vs Time
+Fig. 5 Weak Host MN, QoS scenario, TCP sequence number and Instantaneous throughput vs Time

-Fig. 4 presents the plot of TCP sequence number and throughput vs. time for the scenario explained before and using a bonding MN.
-It can be observed how the sequence number graph presents six step regions, starting in 37, 89, 130, 224, 257 and 314 seconds.
-These step regions correspond to the packets losses due to the effect of the traffic shaping.
+364 seconds.
+These step regions correspond to the packets loss due to the effect of the traffic shaping.
 Once the flow is moved appropriately, the TCP sequence number starts increasing again since in the new path no losses occur.
 The same effect can also be appreciated in the throughput.
-At the same time intervals when the sequence number graph reduces its slope, the average throughput depicted in the figure decreases, since packets are lost at the receiver, and data segments are retransmitted.
+At the same time intervals as the sequence number graph reduces its slope, the instantaneous throughput depicted in the figure dramatically turns to zero, since no new packets arrive at the receiver, and retransmissions are being performed.
 A close-up of one of the step regions is also presented in Fig. 4 for better understanding.
 It shows that the step region is not continuously flat as packets are being dropped by the traffic shaper progressively.
-Note that the mechanisms used to emulate congestion and to detect packet losses are not perfect.
-Some packets need to be lost before detecting the congestion of a particular path, and then triggering the subsequent flow mobility handover.
-This has an impact on the performance experienced by the user, which could be reduced by deploying more intelligent network congestion mechanisms.
-In a real operator's network there are more complex tools available that could be used to help triggering flow mobility in a more effective way (i.e., shorter - close to zero - service disruption times).
-The main goal of these experiments is not to fully characterize experimentally the performance of the solution, but to validate its feasibility.